emintz/ArduinoLib/RTOSAid/README.md

 delay, and sets the specified GPIO to `OUTPUT`.
 Its `run()` implementation provides our desired independently running blink logic.

 Given the `BlinkAction`, we can blink as many LEDs as we please.
-Here's the builtin LED configuration.
+Here's how we would use it to blink the built-in LED.

 ```c++